fernandobelotto/fernandobelotto/README.md

 - 👨‍💻 I'm an **software engineer**
 - 🚀 Who is currently working at _dLocal_
-- 📫 Let talk about technology! you can reach me by email or any of my social profiles.
+- 📫 So lets talk about technology! you can reach me by email or any of my social profiles.
 - 👨‍🔬 Fun fact: I got an chemistry background

 #### Find me on: